Akshay-Paunikar/Computer_Vision_Tutorials/README.md

 17. Intensity Transformation Operations on Images
 18. Image Registration using OpenCV
 19. Background substraction using OpenCV
-20. Background Subtraction in an Image using Concept of Running Average
+20. Background substraction in an Image using Concept of Running Average